nix-community/haumea/docs/src/api/load.md

   `cursor` represents the position of the directory being transformed, where `[ ]` means root and `[ "foo" "bar" ]` means `root.foo.bar`.

-Nix files found in `src` are loaded into an attribute set with the specified `loader`.
+Files found in `src` are loaded into an attribute set with the specified `loader`.
 As an example, the entirety of haumea's API is `load`ed from the [src](https://github.com/nix-community/haumea/tree/main/src) directory.